 Signs of spring are all around!
 Have I ever told you all I love working in Washington, D.C.?
-The spring season makes D.C. especially enjoyable this time of year.
-The beautiful spring blossoms are everywhere.
+The city is especially enjoyable this time of year.
+Beautiful spring blossoms are everywhere.
 Right now, the abundant magnolia trees are in full bloom.
 Soon, the cherry blossoms will peak!

 2 tablespoons soy sauce